kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 ## Tri-color Mark and Sweep

-The **tri-color mark-and-sweep** algorithm is the main technique Go's garbage collector uses to determine which parts of memory are still in use.
+The **tri-color mark-and-sweep** algorithm is the main technique that Go's garbage collector uses to determine which parts of memory are still in use.
 It belongs to the family of [Tracing GC](https://en.wikipedia.org/wiki/Tracing_garbage_collection) algorithms.
 They are called tracing collectors because, instead of something like tracking how many active references point to a given object (aka [reference counting](https://en.wikipedia.org/wiki/Reference_counting)), they start from a set of known roots and trace through every reachable object. **The main idea is simple; Anything that cannot be reached during this traversal is unused and thus, can be used by the allocator.**

 The tri-color in the name refers to how the objects are categorized into different groups during the tracing phase.
 During the scan (tracing), the collector needs a way to separate objects that are known to be reachable and completed, objects that are reachable but still need to be processed, and objects whose reachability is still unknown.
 So, it classifies objects into three groups: